 The Company's Constitution specifies that one third of the Board, excluding the Managing Director (if applicable), must retire from the office and stand for re-election at each Annual General Meeting.
 Further, each director, excluding the Managing Director, must stand for re-election every 3 years.

-During the year Mr D Saville was elected as a director and Mr W McLeland and Ms S Hansen retired from the Board and were re-elected at the 2018 Annual General Meeting.
+During the year Mr C Darvall and Ms S Hansen retired from the Board and were re-elected at the 2019 Annual General Meeting.